 During this squatting, you are holding a barbell on the upper back.

 There are many benefits to both kinds of squatting.
 Again, one can argue about backward squat is better than forwarding or vice versa for body mechanics as well as injury prevention.
 As I mentioned earlier, since this is not common in PT practice, I am not going in detail about this squats.

 5. Yoga poses in squatting:

 If you are a physical therapist, practicing yoga, you very well be aware of squat kind of being a base for many poses.
-As squat provides a good source of lower body and core strengthening as well as joint opening exercises, it is a frequently used position.
+As squat provides a good source of the lower body and core strengthening as well as joint opening exercises, it is a frequently used position.
 In addition, even though many positions does not end at Squat, several times it is used in the middle to get the body into the final pose or position.
-Here are few famous yoga poses that are some variations of squats and essentially uses the same muscle groups.
+Here are a few famous yoga poses that are some variations of squats and essentially uses the same muscle groups.

 a.
 Chair Pose:

 This is basically a regular squat described in number 2 in this article.
 Here, you are keeping your hands outstretched parallel to the ground or floor.
 You can choose to stop at middle range (chair like position – as the name suggests) or decide to go deeper, all the way down (as described in number 3 in the article).